Houston vs. Tulane NCAA Football Odds, Plays and Insights | October 7, 2021

 Tulane Stats and Trends

-- This season, the Green Wave have one ATS win in two games as an underdog of 6 points or more.
+- This year, the Green Wave have one ATS win in two games as an underdog of 6.5 points or more.

-- Tulane's games this year have hit the over on four of five set point totals (80%).
+- Tulane has gone over the point total in 80% of its opportunities this year (four times in five games with a set point total).

-- When Tulane records more than 15.0 points, it is 2-3 against the spread and 1-4 overall.
+- Tulane is 2-3 against the spread and 1-4 overall in games when it records more than 15.0 points.

-- When Tulane totals more than 255.8 yards, the team is 2-3 against the spread and 1-4 overall.
+- Tulane is 2-3 against the spread and 1-4 overall when the team amasses over 255.8 yards.

-- The Green Wave have turned the ball over five more times (14 total) than the Cougars have forced a turnover (9) this season.
+- The Green Wave have turned the ball over 14 times this season, five more turnovers than the Cougars have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.